Best daily deals

 It's easy to parse apart all the elements of a song with the JBL Charge 5.

 The vocals are clear thanks to the driver setup inside the speaker.
-It features a long-excursion driver a separate tweeter, and each side houses a passive bass radiator.
-Taylor Swift’s Mr. Perfectly Fine sounds great through the Charge 5, with her vocals ringing out clearly during the bridge at 3:32, but it doesn’t mask the quieter guitar parts.
-When the drums and bass come back in at 3:46, you can clearly identify all the instruments and vocal tracks in the song, an impressive feat for a single speaker.
+It features a long-excursion driver and a separate tweeter, and each side houses a passive bass radiator.
+Taylor Swift’s Mr. Perfectly Fine sounds excellent through the Charge 5, with her vocals ringing out clearly during the bridge at 3:32, but it doesn’t mask the quieter guitar parts.
+When the drums and bass return at 3:46, you can identify all the instruments and vocal tracks in the song, an impressive feat for a single speaker.

-To contextualize the sound quality a bit more, the JBL Charge 5 has a louder sound than the popular Bose SoundLink Mini and Bose SoundLink Flex.
-JBL’s bass response is certainly more powerful, which makes sense considering the speaker is larger.
+To contextualize the sound quality a bit more, the JBL Charge 5 has a louder sound than the famous Bose SoundLink Mini and Bose SoundLink Flex.
+JBL’s bass response is more powerful, which makes sense considering the speaker is larger.

 Should you buy the JBL Charge 5?

-The JBL Charge 5 is a great buy if you don’t already have a previous iteration of JBL’s Charge line.
+The JBL Charge 5 is still a great buy in 2024.

 SG recommended